YunoHost-Apps/my_webapp_ynh/README.md

 **Once installed, go to the chosen URL to know the user, domain and port you will have to use for the SFTP access.** The password is one you chosen during the installation.
 Under the Web directory, you will see a `www` folder which contains the public files served by this app.
 You can put all the files of your custom Web application inside.

+If you want to add customized nginx configuration, put it in `/etc/nginx/conf.d/YOUR_DOMAIN.d/my_webapp.d/WHATEVER_NAME.conf` (ensure that the file has the `.conf` extension, and change `my_webapp.d` to `my_webapp__xx.d` if you want to change the configuration of the second or more installation of my_webapp).

 **Shipped version:** 1.0~ynh13
 ## Disclaimers / important information